Illyrio Mopatis by Amok©

 A statue of his youthful self carved by Pytho Malanon graces the court in his manse.
 It is of a naked boy standing in the water of a marble pool, poised to duel with a bravo's blade in hand.
 He is lithe and handsome, no older than sixteen, with straight blond hair that brushes his shoulders.
 So lifelike does the statue seem that it takes Tyrion Lannister a moment to realize he is made of painted marble, though his sword shimmers like true steel.

 Illyrio says he once wept looking at the statue of himself then and looking at himself now.

-Illyrio has watched over the remaining Targaryens, having them stay at his manse under his protection.
+Illyrio has kept an eye on the remaining Targaryens, Viserys and Daenerys, for years whilst they lived in exile in the Free Cities.
+Eventually, he takes them into his manse, keeping them under his protection.
 Daenerys and Viserys Targaryen stayed half a year before Dany's marriage to Khal Drogo.
 He was smitten at first by the beauty of Daenerys Targaryen and thought of eliminating Viserys and claiming her as a wife, but dismissed this idea soon as he believed the girl too timid and frightened and that coupling with her would give him no pleasure.
 He claims he protected Viserys and Daenerys on the grounds that Viserys promised to make him the Master of Coin upon his ascension to the Iron Throne.